Plymouth Duster: 1970

-The Plymouth Duster introduced in late-1969 for the 1970 model year was all Valiant from the cowl forward, but the rest of the car's sheet metal, save door skins, was completely different.
+The Plymouth Duster introduced in late-1969 for the 1970 model year was a Valiant from the cowl forward, but the rest of the car's sheet metal, save door skins, was completely different.
 The design incorporated a semi-fastback roof and a special rear valance having no bezels.
 The door glass was operated by a new regulator mechanism, required to fit the much more radical tumblehome (reduced side glass radius), and the windshield was more steeply raked.
 For 1970 only, a small Valiant badge went on the front fenders just above the Duster badge.

 The 1970 Duster was available in two models – the standard Duster and a performance-oriented Duster 340.
 Engine options were 198 cuin and 225 cuin versions of Chrysler's Slant Six, as well as the 318 cuin and 340 cuin LA-series V8s.

 At midyear, a Gold Duster trim package was added.
 The Gold Duster package came with gold badging, gold stripes on the sides and rear, wall-to-wall carpeting, pleated, all-vinyl seats, whitewalls, wheel covers, a deluxe insulation package, and a canopy vinyl roof.
 The Gold Duster was offered through 1975 of which 24,817 were equipped with the 318 engine.

 1971

 The Duster was a success for Plymouth, so much so that in 1971 Dodge requested and received their own version, the Demon.
 In response, Plymouth was given a version of the Dodge Dart Swinger 2-door hardtop named the Plymouth Valiant Scamp.

 For 1971, only small changes were made to the Duster.
 The "Valiant" fender badges and "Plymouth" grille logotype were deleted.
 A new trim package was released, called the Duster Twister.
 The Twister package presented the appearance of the Duster 340, but came only with the base I6 or 318 V8.
 The Twister's appearance package included special side stripes that mimicked the Duster 340 Wedge stripes, a matte-black hood, and the 340's special shark-tooth grille.
 A nonfunctional dual hood scoop and rear spoiler appearance package were available, as were high-back bucket seats and dual exhaust.

-A new electronic "breakerless" ignition became optional on the 340 V8 late in 1971 model year.
+A new electronic "breakerless" ignition became optional on the 340 V8 late in the 1971 model year.
 In 1971, 186,478 Plymouth Dusters were built, with 12,886 equipped with the higher horsepower 340 cubic inch engines.